ansys/pyansys/doc/source/getting-started/about.rst

 enabling users to perform engineering simulations, data processing, and automation tasks.

-To ease the installation of the libraries and tools, PyAnsys provides a metapackage.
-Its goal is to simplify the installation process of the PyAnsys ecosystem and ensure compatibility between its projects.
+To ease the installation of the libraries and tools, PyAnsys provides a Python metapackage.
+This ensures compatibility between its projects.

 Key features of PyAnsys
 =======================